At A Glance

 Small immediate financial incentives for contributing to a plan.

 Employers will be permitted to offer de minimis financial incentives, not paid for with plan assets, such as low-dollar gift cards, to boost employee participation in workplace retirement plans by exempting de minimis financial incentives from section 401(k)(4)(A) and from the corresponding rule under section 403(b).
-Effective for plan years beginning after the date of enactment of this Act.
+This will be effective for plan years beginning after the date of enactment of this Act.

 Allow additional nonelective contributions to SIMPLE plans.